The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Analysis Results

 \subsection{Overdensity Identification}

 Following the technique described in \citet{Calvi:2021}, we use a Friends-of-Friends (FoF) algorithm to identify the overdensity after looking for three-dimensional (3d; two spatial, one spectral) structural groupings \citep[see also][]{Huchra:1982, Eke:2004, Berlind:2006}.
-This algorithm iteratively selects groups, which consist of one or more galaxies that have projected separations and line-of-sight (LOS) velocity dispersions below the adopted linking parameters (projected separation $d_{\mathrm{link}} = 500\,\mathrm{kpc}$, chosen to be roughly the virial radius of a typical galaxy cluster; LOS velocity dispersion $\sigma_{\mathrm{link}} = 500\,\mathrm{km/s}$, chosen to be roughly the velocity dispersion of a typical galaxy cluster).
-We identify one large-scale structure consisting of $N = 43$ galaxies out of the $N = 96$ galaxies that are part of our final spectroscopic sample.
-This structure is an extreme overdensity at $z = 5.4$, $\sim 10$ times more dense in 1d and $\sim 12$ times more dense in 3d than the $N = 53$ analogous field galaxies at $z = 5.2-5.5$.
-In this case and throughout the rest of this work, analogous means that the field galaxies were selected in the same manner as the clustered galaxies.
-These field galaxies consist of (1) isolated galaxies and (2) those in smaller groups as determined by the FoF algorithm\footnote{The smaller groups include three groups of two, a group of three, a group of four, a group of five, and a group of six.
+This algorithm iteratively selects groups, which consist of one or more galaxies that have projected separations and line-of-sight (LOS) velocity dispersions below the adopted linking parameters (projected separation $d_{\mathrm{link}} = 500\,\mathrm{kpc}$, chosen to be roughly the virial radius of a typical galaxy cluster; LOS velocity dispersion $\sigma_{\mathrm{link}} = 500\,\mathrm{km/s}$, chosen to be roughly the velocity dispersion of such a cluster).
+These groupings do not depend strongly on the adopted linking parameters, producing similar results when varying either the projected separation or the LOS velocity dispersion by a factor of a few.

+We identify one large-scale structure consisting of $N = 39$ galaxies out of the $N = 81$ galaxies that are part of our final spectroscopic sample.
+Throughout the rest of this work, we refer to the remaining $N = 42$ galaxies at $z = 5.2-5.5$ as field galaxies, which consist of (1) isolated galaxies and (2) those in smaller groups as determined by the FoF algorithm\footnote{The smaller groups include three groups of two, a group of three, two groups of four, and a group of five.
 We consider galaxies that fall into these groups as field galaxies since they are not part of the extreme galaxy overdensity, which is the primary focus of this paper.
 A more complete clustering analysis will be the subject of future work.}.
-These groupings do not depend strongly on the adopted linking parameters, producing similar results when varying either the projected separation or the LOS velocity dispersion by a factor of a few.
-The median redshift of the overdensity is $z = 5.387$, spanning a relatively narrow redshift range of $5.374 < z < 5.398$.
+The average spectroscopic redshift of the large-scale structure is $z = 5.386$, spanning a relatively narrow redshift range of $5.374 < z < 5.398$.
+The maximum on-sky separation of the clustered galaxies is roughly $3.6^{\prime}$, corresponding to a physical separation of $8.6\,\mathrm{cMpc}$.